tigera-solutions/cc-eks-egress-gw/modules/module-2-getting-started.md

     echo export EIPADDRESS2=$EIPADDRESS2 >> ~/egwLabVars.env
     ```

+11. Create the `tigera-egw-policy` for the egress gateway to be allowed to associate and disassociate IP addresses to the ENI.
+Make sure you are in the repository directory that you just cloned before running this command.

+    ```bash
+    aws iam create-policy \
+      --policy-name tigera-egw-policy \
+      --query 'Policy.Arn' \
+      --output text \
+      --no-cli-pager \
+      --policy-document file://scripts/egw-policy.json \
+        | export TIGERAEGWPOLICYARN=$(awk '{print $1}') && echo $TIGERAEGWPOLICYARN
+       # Persist for later sessions in case of disconnection.
+       echo export TIGERAEGWPOLICYARN=$TIGERAEGWPOLICYARN >> ~/egwLabVars.env
+    ```

 I will create a script to automate this tasks in a future version, I promisse. :smile_cat:

 ---